baklazaner/botpress-messenger/README.md

 2. ` text ` (_String_): Text message that will be send to user.

-3. ` options ` (_Object_): An object that may contains `quick_replies` or `typing` indicator.
-These specific options will be added to the associated message.
+3. ` options ` (_Object_): An object that may contain:
+- `quick_replies` which is an array of quick replies to attach to the message
+- `typing` indicator. true for automatic timing calculation or a number in milliseconds (turns off automatically)
+- `waitDelivery` the returning Promise will resolve only when the message is delivered to the user
+- `waitRead` the returning Promise will resolve only when the user reads the message

 ##### Returns

-(_Void_): Send to outgoing middlewares a formatted `Object` than contains all information (platform, type, text, raw) about the text message that needs to be sent to Messenger platform.
+(_Promise_): Send to outgoing middlewares a formatted `Object` than contains all information (platform, type, text, raw) about the text message that needs to be sent to Messenger platform.
+The promise resolves when the message was successfully sent to facebook, except if you set the `waitDelivery` or `waitRead` options.

 ##### Example